mingzhaoyan/hostnet/README.md

 - key_point_per_class_table.csv : Generate F1 and ACC corresponding to each category
 - training_kpi.csv : Generate Train ACC, Train LOSS and Val ACC during training

-Dataset
+Datasets
 ---

-We have published the pre-training dataset Vir61 and the prediction dataset Flavivirus at FigShare with Doi: 10.6084/m9.figshare.24604965
+We have published the pre-training dataset Vir61 and the prediction dataset Flavivirus at FigShare with DOI: 10.6084/m9.figshare.24604965.
+You can access the datasets at: https://figshare.com/s/131bb316a196c4674207

 Contribute
 ---